 Having effective internal communication tools doesn’t rely on people being online at all times, which is why monitoring time spent on the intranet doesn’t serve as a good benchmark for performance.
 The whole point of an intranet is to streamline business processes and make life easier.
 This means there will be many times when people will log-in, get what they need, and leave.

 11. Focus on your company’s success.

-A great way to tell if you have an effective internal communication strategy is to look at the success of the company.
+A great way to tell if you have effective internal communication tools is to look at the success of the company.
 If goals are soaring to new heights, you’ll know that communication is where it needs to be.
 If business slows down and productivity falls, start re-evaluating your strategy.
 A lack of productivity can signify communication issues.
 If this is the case, re-evaluate your internal communication plan.

 12. Monitor project management.

 A great internal communication tool found in many intranet platforms is the project and task management feature.
 This helps streamline various tasks and the communication required to complete projects successfully.
 As with anything else, issues can arise when people aren’t using it.
-If projects become stagnant, look deeper into your internal communication strategy.
+If projects become stagnant, look deeper into your internal communication tools.

 13. Take a “before and after” approach.

 When a new campaign is underway, you can expect to learn more about the functionality of your company.
 Campaigns require teamwork and strong internal communication tools, which if approached correctly, will have a positive effect on your staff and business.
 When rolling out a new product, check the effectiveness of your internal communications.
 Then immediately after the success of a launch, check it again.
 This “before and after” approach can be useful in all aspects of life and business.
 The sooner you use it, the more likely it is you’ll see a measurable change.